TwizzyBomb/FinCat/README.md

 # FinCat
 This project is a transaction sorter and budget categorizing and planning tool written by Yahia Adrian Brocke

+# Running Locally
+To run this program locally please ensure:
+1) Constants file has the proper test file paths
+2) Implementing the CommandLineRunner in main

 # Todo:

 // looping through the known categories,